-Lesbian, gay, bi or trans (LGBT): The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+LGBTIQA+ (lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual and many other terms (such as non-binary and pansexual)): The fact that a child or a young person may be LGBTIQA+ is not in itself an inherent risk factor for harm.
+However, children who are can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTIQA+ (whether they are or not) can be just as vulnerable as children who identify.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+Risks can be compounded where children who do identify as LGBTIQA+ lack a trusted adult with whom they can be open.
 It is therefore vital that staff endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.

-Domestic abuse: Domestic abuse includes any incident or pattern of incidents of controlling, coercive, threatening behaviours, violence, or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+Domestic abuse: Domestic abuse includes any incident or pattern of incidents of controlling, coercive, threatening behaviours, violence, or abuse from those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to psychological, physical, sexual, financial and emotional.